Q. What is Mold?

 Q. I heard if I am buying a home that was flipped I should do mold testing, even if everything looks new?

+100% test flipped homes for mold.
 We advocate testing when buying a flipped home, since we have found homes with mold that was covered over.
 In short mold is typically not in the budget for flippers.
 This is particularly apparent when you have a finished basement.
 You don't even want to know how many flipped remodeled basements we had to undo.
 The photos below is a basement that was remodeled (flipped).
 New owner noted musty odors in the space, this was mixed with the odors of new carpet and paint.
-Curren found a crack in the foundation and mold behind the walls.
+Curren found a crack in the foundation and mold behind the walls during the remediation.

 Q. Why is mold growing in my attic, basement and crawl space?